 - Heartworm and flea treatments should also be discussed with your veterinarian.
 Not all products are safe for young or small kittens, but these parasites can be deadly to a cat, especially a small kitten.
 If you see fleas on your kitten you can bathe it with dish soap, but you should avoid flea shampoos, collars, or sprays.
 Also, never use products made for dogs on kittens or cats.

 Food and Nutrition

-A six-week-old kitten should be in the weaning process in order to transition away from nursing.
+A six-week-old kitten should be in the weaning process to transition away from nursing.
 A high quality, canned kitten food should be mixed with water to create a gruel until the kitten can eat the canned food without the added water.
 Then the kitten will advance to dry kitten kibble once it is comfortable eating canned food and it has its baby teeth.
 By eight to 10 weeks of age, a kitten should be fully weaned from its mother.
 There is no need to limit the amount of food a kitten consumes at this age.

 - Litter box training will come naturally to a kitten if they see their mother or littermates using a litter box.
 Covering their waste after urinating or defecating is something cats instinctively do.